 This ruling shows that while hoteliers generally are at liberty to accommodate the wishes and concerns of their guests, they remain bound by strict equal treatment regulations that can outweigh even safety concerns, if not adequately substantiated.

-The Danish hotel industry is currently booming and a high number of foreign investors have recently entered and are operating in the market.
+Before the pandemic the Danish hotel industry was booming, and a high number of foreign investors had recently entered the market.
+Several of these investors however suffered significantly as a consequence of the pandemic, leaving the market relatively open for financially strong investors.
 Foreign investors should pay particular attention to the potential restrictions pursuant to the Danish Acquisition of Real Estate Act and the Holiday Home Act when entering the Danish hotel market.

 Regardless of whether the legal person or entity wishing to partake in the Danish hotel industry is foreign or local, they may do so in a number of different ways, some of which have been touched upon in this chapter:

 - second, a lease agreement may be entered into.
 Commercial leases are governed by the Danish Business Lease Act.
-A lease agreement may be preferable in some cases, at it contains mandatory rules for the protection of both the tenant and the landlord;
+A lease agreement may be preferable in some cases as it contains mandatory rules for the protection of both the tenant and the landlord;

 - third, a franchise agreement may under certain circumstances be preferable.
 However, it should be noted that the agreement itself represents the main legal foundation, and that the legislation on franchise agreements in Denmark is piecemeal in nature, offering no special protection for either party to the agreement.
 Franchise agreements should therefore be subject to detailed and thorough negotiations; and